astralfrontier/astralfrontier.org-OLD/source/_posts/star-wars-headcanon.md

 * Obi-Wan and Anakin vs. Dooku, second fight (Revenge of the Sith).
 This is very clearly a victory for the Dark Side - Palpatine urges Anakin to strike down his old apprentice, thus gaining a new one.
 * Mace Windu vs. Palpatine (Revenge of the Sith).
 Victory for both the Dark Side and the Sith Lord allied with it.
 * Yoda vs. Palpatine (Revenge of the Sith).
 Nobody dies.
 It's my personal feeling that Yoda realizes he could only win the fight by killing Palpatine, and he's reached a moral line he's unwilling to cross.
 * Obi-Wan vs. Anakin (Revenge of the Sith).
 Obi-Wan is unwilling to strike the killing blow, but he clearly comes close.
-I give my thoughts on an alternate version of this fight, and its tragic outcomes, here: [https://plus.google.com/+RyanMDanks/posts/MtgoJkivyti](https://plus.google.com/+RyanMDanks/posts/MtgoJkivyti)
+I give my thoughts on an alternate version of this fight, and its tragic outcomes, below.
 * Obi-Wan vs. Vader (A New Hope).
 The classic fight.
 Kenobi is clearly fighting to buy time - he knows he's not going to make it out, but he hopes the sacrifice is worth it.
 A victory for the Dark Side in that Luke feels despair and anger at seeing his mentor die.
 * Luke vs. Vader, first fight (Empire Strikes Back).
 Clearly a victory for the Dark Side, even though Luke survives.
 * Luke vs. Vader, second fight (Return of the Jedi).
 Luke refuses to strike a fatal blow, representing a moral victory even if he would have been killed by the Emperor without Vader's intervention.
 A loss for the Dark Side.